giacomelli/jumpstart/README.md

 My.Amazing.NewProject.sln
 ```

-> The MyClass.cs, AssemblyInfo.cs, My.Amazing.NewProject.csproj and My.Amazing.NewProject.sln contents was updated to use the namespace My.Amazing.NewProject.
+> The MyClass.cs, AssemblyInfo.cs, My.Amazing.NewProject.csproj and My.Amazing.NewProject.sln contents was updated by jumpstart to use the namespace My.Amazing.NewProject.

 ## Usage
+### Available options:
-### To see all available options type:
+To see all available options.

 ```shell
 jumpstart -help
 ```

-### Using convetions
+### Basic (using conventions)
 If your template folder is called "jumpstart-template" and its namespace is JumpStartTemplate, the only argument you need to pass to jumpstart is -n(namespace).

 ```shell